Finance (FINN)

 This course introduces programming for financial data analysis, data representation and visualization using a modern programming language.
 The objective is to provide students a broad understanding of (1) the general principles and techniques of programming, (2) familiar with financial data and manipulation, (3) financial data processing, analyzing and visualization and (4) the computational applications of in financial data.
 The course concludes with a project in which students apply their knowledge to implement and evaluate an algorithmic trading strategy.
 (Typically offered: Fall and Spring)

-Integration of theory, practice of investments with solution of individual and institutional portfolio management problems; Institute of Chartered Financial Analysts' Problems; variable annuity in estate planning.
-Prerequisite: FINN 5223.
-(Typically offered: Fall)
+Integration of theory, practice of investments with solution of individual and institutional portfolio management problems; risk management; Institute of Chartered Financial Analysts' Problems.
+Prerequisite: FINN 52203.
+(Typically offered: Fall and Spring)

 The course applies Business Intelligence (BI), Cloud, Artificial Intelligent (AI) tools to business data for financial analysis and modeling.
 Data handling and modeling make use of the latest BI platforms such as Microsoft Power BI and Tableau.
 (Typically offered: Fall and Spring)

 Permits students on an individual basis to explore selected topics in finance, with the consent of instructor.
-Graduate degree credit will not be given for both FINN 450V and FINN 550V.
+Graduate degree credit will not be given for both FINN 4500V and FINN 5500V.
 (Typically offered: Irregular)

 Provides a conceptual understanding of key theoretical developments in the field of financial economics, including firm decisions under risk within a world of uncertainty.
 (Typically offered: Irregular)